Return of the Jedi: Plot

-One year after Han Solo's capture and imprisonment in carbonite, (Note: As depicted in The Empire Strikes Back (1980).
-Empire magazine reports that one year elapses between the plot events of that film and Return of the Jedi.)
+One year after Han Solo's capture and imprisonment in carbonite, (Note: As depicted in The Empire Strikes Back (1980).)
 C-3PO and R2-D2 enter the palace of the crime lord Jabba the Hutt on Tatooine.
-They were sent as a goodwill gift by Luke Skywalker, who hopes to negotiate with Jabba for Han's release.
+They were sent as a goodwill gift from Luke Skywalker, who hopes to negotiate with Jabba for Han's release.
 Disguised as a bounty hunter, Princess Leia infiltrates the palace under the pretense of having captured Chewbacca.
 She releases Han from the carbonite but is caught by Jabba and enslaved.
-Luke arrives to bargain for the release of his friends, but Jabba drops him through a trapdoor to be eaten by a rancor, only for one of Jabba's guards to get eaten alive.
+Luke arrives to bargain for the release of his friends, but Jabba drops him through a trapdoor to be eaten by a rancor.
 After Luke kills the beast, Jabba decrees that he, Han, and Chewbacca will be fed to a Sarlacc, a deadly ground-dwelling creature.
-Luke retrieves his new green lightsaber from R2-D2, and the group of friends battle Jabba's thugs aboard his sail barge.
-During the chaos, Boba Fett falls into the Sarlacc's pit, and Leia strangles Jabba to death with her chains.
+However, Luke retrieves his new lightsaber from R2-D2, and the group of friends battle Jabba's thugs aboard his sail barge.
+During the chaos, Boba Fett is swallowed by the Sarlacc, and Leia strangles Jabba to death with her chains.
 The group escapes as Jabba's sail barge is destroyed.

 As the others rendezvous with the Rebel Alliance, Luke returns to Dagobah to complete his Jedi training with Yoda, who is dying when he arrives.
 Before Yoda dies, he confirms that Darth Vader is Luke's father, the former Jedi Knight Anakin Skywalker, and that there is another Skywalker.
 Obi-Wan Kenobi's Force spirit tells Luke that Leia is his twin sister, and that he must face Vader again to finish his training and defeat the Empire.

 The Alliance learns that the Empire has been constructing a second Death Star under the supervision of the Emperor.
 The station is protected by an energy shield on the forest moon of Endor.
 Han leads a strike team, including Luke, Leia, and Chewbacca, to destroy its generator.
-Once on the moon, the team gains the trust of a tribe of Ewoks after an initial conflict.
-Later, Luke tells Leia she is his sister, and Vader is their father.
-Luke surrenders to Imperial troops and is brought before Vader, but fails to convince him to reject the dark side of the Force.
+Once on the moon, the team gains the trust of an Ewok tribe.
+Luke tells Leia she is his sister, and that Vader is their father.
+He then surrenders to Imperial troops and is brought before Vader, but fails to convince him to reject the dark side of the Force.